Zanesville Dodgers: Ohio–Indiana League 1948

 In 1948, the Ohio State League expanded beyond the state of Ohio and changed names to become the Class D level Ohio–Indiana League.
 The Muncie Reds were the new Indiana based franchise, joined in league play the Marion Cubs, Newark Yankees, Portsmouth A's, Richmond Roses, Springfield Giants and Zanesville Dodgers teams in beginning league play on May 2, 1948.

 The 1948 Zanesville Dodgers continued as a minor league affiliate of the Brooklyn Dodgers and won their fourth consecutive championship in the newly named league.
 The Dodgers won the 1948 Ohio–Indiana League pennant, finishing the regular season in first place.
-The Dodgers ended the regular season record of 82–57, playing under managers Ray Hathaway and Pat McLaughlin, finishing just 0.5 game ahead of the Portsmouth A's(82-58) in the regular season final standings.
+The Dodgers ended the regular season record of 82–57, playing under managers Ray Hathaway and Pat McLaughlin, finishing just ½ game ahead of the Portsmouth A's (82-58) in the regular season final standings.
 In the playoffs, Zanesville swept the Springfield Giants in four games in their first round series.
 The Dodgers won their fourth championship with a win in the Finals in six games over the Muncie Reds.
 Their victory was the final one for the Dodgers' teams in Zanesville.
 Player/manager Ray Hathaway led the Ohio-Indiana League pitchers with a 23-7 record.

 Zanesville continued Ohio–Indiana League play in the 1949 season with a new affiliate.
 The franchise became a minor league affiliate of the Cleveland Indians and began play as the Zanesville Indians, missing the playoffs, as Pat McLaughlin continued as the Zanesville manager.
 The Zanesville Indians folded following a last place finish in the 1950 season. and the league folded following the 1951 season.